MPleszcz/mldevops_exercise/README.md

 - Copying project files from previous laboratories
 - Creating this readme

-All these steps were done on `feature/task_0` brach.
+All these steps were done on `feature/task_0` branch.

 ## Task 1